lit/lit-element/docs/index.md

 Whether your end users are in emerging markets or Silicon Valley, they’ll appreciate that LitElement is extremely fast.

 LitElement uses [lit-html](https://github.com/Polymer/lit-html) to define and render HTML templates.
-DOM updates are lightning-fast, because lit-html only re-renders the dynamic parts of your UI.
+DOM updates are lightning-fast, because lit-html only re-renders the dynamic parts of your UI – no diffing required.

 </div>
 <div style="flex: 1">